ncatlab/nlab-content/pages/3/6/5/1/1563/content.md

 In 2000 in the article _[[Comments on the development of topos theory]]_ Lawvere writes in the closing section 7 titled "From and to continuum physics":

 > What was the impetus which demanded the simplification and generalization of [[Grothendieck]]'s concept of [[topos]], if indeed the application to [[logic]] and [[set theory]] were not decisive. $[...]$ My own motivation came from my earlier study of [[physics]].
 The [[foundation]] of the [[continuum physics]] of general materials, in the spirit of [[Clifford Truesdell|Truesdell]], [[Walter Noll|Noll]] and others, involves powerful and clear physical ideas, which unfortunately have been submerged under a mathematical apparatus $[...]$.
 But, as Fichera $[25]$ lamented, all this apparatus gives often a very uncertain fit to the phenomena.
 The apparatus may well be helpful in the solution of certain problems, but can the problems themselves and the needed axioms be stated in a direct and clear manner?
 And might this not lead to a simpler, equally rigorous account?
-These were the questions to which I began to apply the [[topos]] method in my 1967 Chicago lectures $[$ _[[Categorical dynamics]]_ $]$.
+These were the questions to which I began to apply the [[topos]] method in my 1967 Chicago lectures &lbrack;*[[Categorical dynamics]]*&rbrack;.
 It was clear that work on the notion of topos itself would be needed to achieve the goal.
 I had spent 1961-62 with the Berkeley logicians, believing that listening to experts on [[foundations]] might be the road to clarifying foundational questions.

 > $[...]$ Several books treating the simplified [[topos theory]] ([[Sheaves in Geometry and Logic|MacLane-Moerdijk]] being the most recent and readable text), together with the three excellent books on [[synthetic differential geometry]] $[...]$ provide a solid basis on which further treatment of [[functional analysis]] and the needed development of [[continuum physics]] can be based.